CODARcode/Example-Adios-With-Swift/README.txt

     remote_list : specify multiple writer's location in the format: hostname1:port1,hostname2:port2,...

-3. After successfull registration, the writer will push data to the reader.
+3. After successful registration, the writer will push data to the reader.